onlinealarmkur/obsidian/README.md

 - **No system notification:** check the operating-system permission, then re-enable **System notifications**.
 The in-app alert always remains.
 - **An item shows as Missed:** it came due while Obsidian was inactive for longer than the grace period.

 Something else?
 Report it on the [issue tracker](https://github.com/onlinealarmkur/obsidian/issues) with your Obsidian version, plugin version, and platform.
-Please report suspected security issues privately through [GitHub security advisories](https://github.com/onlinealarmkur/obsidian/security/advisories/new) instead of a public issue.

 ## Privacy